-^{354.} Bennett v.
+354. Bennett v.
 State Nat'l Bank, 623 S.W.2d 719, 721 (Tex.
 Civ.
 App.-Houston [1st Dist.]
 1981, writ ref' d n.r.e.).

-^{355.} R.I.O.
+355. R.I.O.
 Sys., Inc. v.
 Union Carbide Corp., 780 S.W.2d 489, 492 (Tex.
 App.-Corpus Christi 1989, writ denied).

 movant does not respond to a motion for summary judgment.
-The Craddock rule356 concerning refusal to grant motions for rehearing for default judgments does not apply to summary judgment proceedings in so-called default summary judgments where the nonmovant fails to respond to the motion when it had the opportunity to seek a continuance or obtain permission to file a late response.357 In Carpenter v.
-Cimarron Hydrocarbons Corp., the supreme court emphasized that it was not deciding whether Craddock would apply when the "nonmovant discovers its mistake after the summary-judgment hearing or rendition of judgment,"358 Then, in Wheeler v.
-Green, the supreme court considered a case in which deemed admissions formed the basis for a summary judgment and were challenged first in a motion for new trial.359 The court determined that "when a party uses deemed admissions to [attempt] to preclude presentation of the merits of a case, the same due-process concerns arise" as in merits-preclusive sanctions.360 The court held that under the facts in that case, the trial court should have granted a motion for new trial and allowed the deemed admissions to be withdrawn.361 A party may properly raise its complaints about lack of notice of a certain submission date in a timely motion for new trial.362
+The Craddock rule concerning refusal to grant motions for rehearing for default judgments does not apply to summary judgment proceedings in so-called default summary judgments where the nonmovant fails to respond to the motion when it had the opportunity to seek a continuance or obtain permission to file a late response.
+357 In Carpenter v.
+Cimarron Hydrocarbons Corp., the supreme court emphasized that it was not deciding whether Craddock would apply when the "nonmovant discovers its mistake after the summary-judgment hearing or rendition of judgment."358 Then, in Wheeler v.
+Green, the supreme court considered a case in which deemed admissions formed the basis for a summary judgment and were challenged first in a motion for new trial.
+359 The court determined that "when a party uses deemed admissions to [attempt] to preclude presentation of the merits of a case, the same due-process concerns arise" as in merits-preclusive sanctions.
+360 The court held that under the facts in that case, the trial court should have granted a motion

 Additionally, in Nickerson v.
 E.I.L.
-Instruments, Inc., the Houston First Court of Appeals held that the trial court's action in granting the nonmovant's motion for new trial, immediately reconsidering the motion for summary judgment, and again granting judgment, could not cure a defect in notice of the hearing.363 Once the motion for new trial was granted, the nonmovant should have been given reasonable notice of the hearing.364
+Instruments, Inc., the Houston First Court of Appeals held that the trial court's action in granting the nonmovant's motion for new trial, immediately reconsidering the motion for summary judgment, and again granting judgment, could not cure a defect in notice of the hearing.
+Once the motion for new trial was granted, the nonmovant should have been given reasonable notice of the hearing.